neondatabase/website/content/docs/introduction/roadmap.md

 * **More regions**

-    Support for more regions will be released in the coming months. [is this actually coming?]
+    Support for more regions will be released in the coming months.
+[Is this actually coming?]

 * **Branching improvements**

     We're adding more features to support making branching an integral part of your development workflow.
 This will include features in the Neon Console, but also case studies and documentation to help you make the most out of Neon's instant branching capability.
 Other planned improvements include:

-    * Showing last active branch on the **Branches** page.
+    * Showing the last active branch on the **Branches** page.
 This helps make it easier for you to clean up unused branches.

 * **Improvements to Vercel integration**

     Adding support for GitHub and Bitbucket as part of the Vercel integration.
+Additionally, we're changing the connection between Neon and Vercel to use a pooled connection by default.

 * **Improved project sharing**